geoffstevens8/Traveling-Drunkard-Problem/README.md

 ### Building the Ultimate Bar Crawl
 Run the file run.py to create a single crawl with the following options:
 - --distance DISTANCE: replace DISTANCE with the maximum distance you want for the bar crawl, default is 10,000
-- --tsp TSP ALGORITHM: replace TSP ALGORITHM with the TSP solver you wish to use (options: random, greedy, two-opt), default is greedy
+- --tsp TSP ALGORITHM: replace TSP ALGORITHM with the TSP solver you wish to use (options: random, greedy, two-opt, sa), default is greedy, sa stands for simulated annealing
 - --print-url: add this option if you want a URL to Google Maps with the bar crawl
 - --graphs: add this option if you want to print some informational graphs about the crawl
 - --temp TEMPERATURE FUNCTION: replace TEMPERATURE FUNCTION with the name of a temperature function for the simulated annealing (options: simple, kirkpatrick)
+- --length LENGTH: replace LENGTH with the maximum number of bars you want in the crawl, default is infinite

 Example: python run.py --distance 10000 --tsp two-opt --print-url --graphs --temp kirkpatrick